4uralynn/163notes/topic2_notes.md

 *Avoid nesting as it is the reason for `namespace` (will discuss in CS202)*

 **Struct vs Class**
-If a class has been used, the members would have been private by default, requiring the list class to be declared as a frien
+If a class has been used, the members would have been private by default, requiring the list class to be declared as a `friend`

 ```
 class student {